Name

 Additional Information

-George was the brother of Albert Edward Negus who died at Adara, Turkey from typhoid fever, on the 7th of February 1918.
+George was the brother of Albert Edward Negus who died at Adara, Iraq from typhoid fever, on the 7th of February 1918.
+Albert is on the Hitchin Town Memorial and in the St Mary's Church Memorial Book.

 Acknowledgments